onlyjazz/flask-anomaly-detection/README.md

 # flask-anomaly-detection
-Implement a stateless micro-service that takes clinical JSON data structures and  returns tagged anomalies.
+Implement a stateless micro-service that takes clinical JSON data structures and return tagged anomalies.
 The repo includes a Python Flask server for the micro-service as well as Python model code that is executed on-demand.